Last updated: 12 November 2024

 How does a Website Disclaimer work in practice?

 A Website Disclaimer does, however, allow you to limit your liability to only that which is legally required.
-Having a clear Disclaimer means you can prove to a court that your website visitor knew what risks they were taking by using your site.
+Having a clear Disclaimer means proving to a court that your website visitor knew what risks they were taking by using your site.
 It can also deter visitors from making claims against you, particularly claims that are frivolous or have no legal validity.

 When are Disclaimers most effective?

-You are most protected when you can show that you have brought the clause to the attention of the visitor of your website or user of your products/services.
+You are most protected when you can show that you have brought the clause to the attention of a website visitor or user of your products/services.
 The visitor is made aware of the Disclaimer by ‘accepting’ it.

-The best way to do this is to have them acknowledge the Disclaimer with a tick box and clicking OK or accept.
-But this is a hassle and often seen as a barrier to entry to a website – the more people have to do and agree to in order to view a website, the less likely they will be to continue viewing.
+The best way to do this is to have them acknowledge the Disclaimer with a tick box and click OK or accept.
+But this is a hassle and often seen as a barrier to entry to a website – the more people have to do and agree to view a website, the less likely they will be to continue viewing.
 Commonly, this is called “friction” by website designers.

 Are there any limitations?